 For more information about public transportation in Montreal, please visit www.stm.info.

 If you prefer getting around by taxi, it’s easy to flag one down on the street.
 You’ll also find them at one of the city’s many taxi stands or in front of most major hotels.

 Taxis from downtown hotels located at more than 0.5 miles from the Symposium Venue would cost between $7.00 CA to $15.00 CA one-way, depending on traffic.

 VIA operates up to 503 trains weekly and serves 450 communities across the country, from coast to coast and north to Hudson Bay. *Symposium attendees may be entitled to a 10% off best available fare in all classes, system-wide, with the exception of Economy-special and Business-supersaver fares within the Québec City-Windsor corridor.

 The VIA Rail website: www.viarail.ca.

 Amtrak has daily service to Montréal from New York that makes intermediate stops.
 The train, called the Adirondack, takes a scenic route along the eastern shore of the Hudson River.

 The Protein Society is now offering a 10% discount for those flying with Air Canada!
-See info below.
-Please include the promo codes and rules on our website:
+See info below:

 This a promotion code for the convention product.
 To book a flight with your promotion code, access aircanada.com and enter your promotion code in the search panel.